Reginald Hill Archibald Assistant Professor of Cancer Biology

 Novel therapeutic targets and strategies identified from these projects will have immediate clinical relevance and could potentially change the current treatment strategies for patients with advanced stage pancreatic cancer.

-- Archibald Assistant Professor of Cancer Biology 2012-Present
+- Archibald Assistant Professor of Cancer Biology, University of Notre Dame, IN 2012-Present

 - Ph.D., UNC Chapel Hill, Chapel Hill, NC 1999-2005

 - B.S., Florida A&M University Tallahassee, FL 1995-1998